MS-LIMA/PhotonSerializer/README.md

 # II.
 Serialize with Binary Formatter
 ### 1. Serialize and Measure the Size
 Given structure will be serialized with Binary Formatter and the size will be measured by Marshal.
-Note that unity objects such as Vector3, Quaternion and etc are not included since those cannot be serialized by Binary Formatter.
+Note that Unity objects such as Vector3, Quaternion and etc are not included since those cannot be serialized by Binary Formatter.

 ```csharp
 public struct TestStruct